-- 1. Simple Random Sample

-- 2. Convenience Sample

-- 3. Cluster Sample

-- 4. Stratified Sample

-- 5. Voluntary Response Sample

-- 10. A study finds that an increase in glove sales is associated with an increase in snowboarding accidents.
+- 4. Stratified Sample - 5.
+Voluntary Response Sample - 11.
+A study finds that an increase in glove sales is associated with an increase in snowboarding accidents.
 Does that mean that gloves cause snowboarding accidents?
 Explain your answer.
-What is one possible lurking variable that could explain this correlation?

-- 11. A university wants to determine what fraction of its undergraduate student body support a new \$25 annual fee to improve the student union.
+What is one possible lurking variable that could explain this correlation? - 12.
+A university wants to determine what fraction of its undergraduate student body supports a new \$25 annual fee to improve the student union.
 For each proposed method below, indicate whether the method is reasonable or not.
-Explain.

-- a.
-Survey a simple random sample of 500 students.
+Explain. - a.
+Survey a simple random sample of 500 students. - b.

-- - b.
 Stratify students by their field of study, then sample 10% of students from each stratum. - c.
 Cluster students by their ages (e.g. 18 years old in one cluster, 19 years old in one cluster, etc.), then randomly sample three clusters and survey all students in those clusters. - d.
 Design a randomized experiment. - e.
-None of the above - 12.
-In a study where researchers collected data to examine the relationship between air pollutants and preterm births in Southern California, they measured the air pollution levels by air quality monitoring stations.
+None of the above - 13.
+In a study where researchers collected data to examine the relationship between air pollutants and pre-term births in Southern California, they measured the air pollution levels by air quality monitoring stations.
 Length of gestation data were collected on 143,196 births between the years 1989 and 1993, and air pollution exposure during gestation was calculated for each birth.
-They found that higher air pollution levels are associated with preterm births. - a.
+They found that higher air pollution levels are associated with pre-term births. - a.
 What type of study is this? - b.
 Identify the population of interest and the sample in this study. - c.
 Identify the explanatory and response variables. - d.
 Could you identify a lurking variable in this study? - e.
-Can we conclude that higher air pollution levels cause preterm births?
+Can we conclude that higher air pollution levels cause pre-term births?
 (Establish causal relationships) - f.
-Comment on whether or not the results of the study can be generalized to the population. - 13.
-Buteyko shallow breathing technique reduces asthma symptoms and improve quality of life.
-As part of this study 600 asthma patients aged 18-69 who relied on medication for asthma treatment were recruited and randomly assigned to two groups: one practiced the Buteyko method and the other did not.
-Those in the Buteyko group experienced, on average, a significant reduction in asthma symptoms and an improvement in quality of life. - a.
-What type of study is this? - b.
-Identify the population of interest and the sample in this study. - c.
-What are the cases? - d.
-What is (are) the response variable(s) in this study? - e.
-What is (are) the explanatory variable(s) in this study? - f.
-Can we establish a causal link between the explanatory and response variables? - g.
-Can the results of the study be generalized to the population at large?
+Comment on whether the results of the study can be generalized to the population. - 14.
+Buteyko shallow breathing technique reduces asthma symptoms and improves quality of life.
+As part of this study 600 asthma patients aged between 18-69 years who relied on medication for asthma treatment were recruited and randomly assigned to two groups: one practiced the Buteyko method and the other did not.
+Those in the Buteyko group experienced, on average, a significant reduction in asthma symptoms and an improvement in quality of life.